openstack-archive/fuel-ccp-installer/README.md

 - IP address for master
 - default login data for kubernetes slave nodes
 - node-specific config (IP address is required, but you can override default access data)
-- some global kubernetes settings like dns service ip and dns domain
 - global_config resource inputs including:
   - cluster dns ip and domain
   - cluster ip range